canonical/cloud-init/doc/rtd/topics/tests.rst

     $ python3 -m tests.cloud_tests collect -n xenial -d /tmp/collection \
         --deb cloud-init_0.7.8~my_patch_all.deb

-The above command will run the collection tests on xenial with the provided deb and place all results into `/tmp/collection`.
+The above command will run the collection tests on Xenial with the provided deb and place all results into `/tmp/collection`.

 Verify